X-lab2017/oss101/Assignments/Assignment-typo-for-cloud-computing.md

 Don't shotgun-blast all the available help channels at once, that's like yelling and irritates people.
 Step through them softly.

 Know what your topic is!
-One of the classic mistakes is asking questions about the Unqx or Windows programming interface in a forum devoted to a language or library or tool portable across both.
+One of the classic mistakes is asking questions about the Unix or Windows programming interface in a forum devoted to a language or library or tool portable across both.
 If you don't understand why this is a blunder, you'd be best off not asking any questions at all until you get it.

 In general, questions to a well-selected public forum are more likely to get useful answers than equivalent questions to a private one.
 There are multiple reasons for this.
 One is simply the size of the pool of potential respondents.
 Another is the size of the audience; hackers would rather answer questions that educate many people than questions serving only a few.